 “The house made me do it” narrative is all too familiar in horror movies, but in a story of abuse, it falls flat and makes the film’s final stab at a twisted sense of empowerment feel hollow.

-Sammie is a freelance journalist who has written about education, film and culture for publications such as Boston University News Service and Oz Magazine.
-For more fun insights, you can follow her on twitter @sammie_purcell8
+Sammie is a news writer for Reporter Newspapers in Georgia, covering the communities of Brookhaven and Dunwoody in metro-Atlanta.
+She has previously written about film and television for publications such as Boston University News Service and Oz Magazine, and holds a Masters in Journalism from Boston University.
+For more fun insights about movies, life, or Florence Pugh’s character-defining turn as Amy in 2019’s Little Women, you can follow her on twitter @sammie_purcell8